eypacha/touchbit/README.md

 A new `SEND` button will appear, which will be used to synchronize the expression between devices.

+The expression will be played back on both devices, with the mobile device serving as the monitor and the screen acting as the output master.
+Ideal for live performances.

 > [!TIP]
-> The expression will be played back on both devices, with the mobile device serving as the monitor and the screen acting as the output master.
-Ideal for live performances.
+> If you want to customize the ID for the receiver, add `#id=yourphraseid` to the receiver URL.
+The QR code won't appear upon disconnection.

 ## 🎵 Some demos